 - get a washout period and wipe the slate clean

 - blow off steam and beat out stress

 - get the cogs turning and start fresh again

-Walking exposes us to sunlight, which, when absorbed by the skin, reacts with a cholesterol compound, forming vitamin D. Vitamin D supports our nervous, immune, and musculoskeletal systems.
-Walking is a weight-bearing, aerobic exercise that strengthens the muscles, bones, heart, and lungs, keeping us fit depending on how often, intensely, and long we do it.
+Walking exposes us to sunlight, which reacts with a cholesterol compound in the skin when absorbed.
+This process forms vitamin D, which supports our nervous, immune, and musculoskeletal systems.
+Walking is a weight-bearing, aerobic exercise that strengthens the muscles, bones, heart, and lungs.
+It keeps us fit depending on how often, intensely, and long we do it.

 Now that we’re aware of possible signs of deprivation and have connected them with how we’re feeling, let’s try to prevent them by making walking a priority.

 We may understand the benefits of walking but still not walk regularly because it isn’t as high priority as other things on our to-do list.
 Or we may have every intention to walk but not do it because we get caught up in other things.
 Considering the cost and convenience, walking should be a top priority, though.
 It’s free and can be done around your neighborhood.